nathanfanelli/Bootstrap-Image-Gallery/README.md

-This is a responsive image gallery created with Bootstrap 4.
+This is a responsive image gallery created with Bootstrap 4 and HTML5.